johnkioko/math-Magician/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magician Project
+# Math magicians: events

-> This is a Calculator Project setup with React.
+> In this project, I added the logic needed to make the Calculator component I developed in the previous project actually work.

 ## Built With